-NDMA Impurity Testing in Ranitidine (Zantac) and Nizatidine
+NDMA Impurity Testing in Ranitidine (Zantac), Nizatidine, and Metformin

-- Understand the source of the NDMA impurity in common heartburn medications
+- Understand the source of the NDMA impurity in common heartburn and diabetes medications

 - Provide information to patients and consumers